 Intermediation by Aid Agencies

-This paper models aid agencies as financial intermediaries that do not make a financial return to depositors, whose concern is to transfer resources to investor-beneficiaries.
-This leads to a problem of verifying that the agency is using donations as intended.
-One solution to this problem is for an agency to employ altruistic workers at below-market wages: altruistic workers, who can monitor the agency's activities, would not work at below-market rates unless it were genuinely transferring resources to beneficiaries.
+This Paper models aid agencies as financial intermediaries that do not make a financial return to depositors, since the depositors' concern is to transfer resources to investor-beneficiaries.
+This leads to a significant problem of verification of the agencies' activities.
+One solution to this problem is for an agency to employ altruistic workers at below-market wages: workers can monitor the agency's activity more closely than donors, and altruistic workers would not work at below-market rates unless the agency were genuinely transferring resources to beneficiaries.
 We consider conditions for this solution to be incentive compatible.
-In a model with pure moral hazard, observability of wages makes incorporation as a not-for-profit firm redundant as a commitment device.
-In a model with both moral hazard and adverse selection, incorporation as a not-for-profit firm can serve as a costly commitment mechanism reassuring donors against misuse of their funds.
-Hiring a worker of low ability can also be a valuable commitment device against fraud.

 Keywords: Signalling, non-profit, wage differential, donations, altruism, two-sided market

 JEL Classification: D21, D64, J31, L31